Transcendence (religion): Sikhism

 Waheguru (ਵਾਹਿਗੁਰੂ, Vāhigurū) is a term most often used in Sikhism to refer to God, the Supreme Being or the creator of all.
-It means "Wonderful Teacher" in the Punjabi language, but in this case is used to refer to the Sikh God.
+It means "Wonderful Teacher" in the Punjabi language, but in this case is used to refer to the God in Sikhism.
 Wahi means "wonderful" (a Middle Persian borrowing) and "Guru" (गुरु) is a term denoting "teacher".
 Waheguru is also described by some as an experience of ecstasy which is beyond all descriptions.

 Cumulatively, the name implies wonder at the Divine Light eliminating spiritual darkness.
 It might also imply, "Hail the Lord whose name eliminates spiritual darkness."
 Earlier, Shaheed Bhai Mani Singh, Sikhan di Bhagat Mala, gave a similar explication, also on the authority of Guru Nanak.
-Considering the two constituents of "Vahiguru" ("vahi" + "guru") implying the state of wondrous ecstasy and offering of homage to the Lord, the first one was brought distinctly and prominently into the devotional system by Guru Nanak, who has made use of this interjection, as in Majh ki Var (stanza 24), and Suhi ki Var, sloka to pauri 10.
+Considering the two constituents of "Vahiguru" ("vahi" + "guru") implying the state of wondrous ecstasy and offering of homage to the Lord, the first one was brought distinctly and prominently into the devotional system by Guru Nanak, who has made use of this interjection, as in Majh ki Var (stanza 24), and Suhi ki Var, shloka to pauri 10.